eurekasfray/notes/version-control/coin.md

       Revision:  H a l l o
       Patch:     -4@1

   Meaning

-    > The revision control system never saves the revised text "Hallo" in its entirety.
+  * The revision control system never saves the revised text "Hallo" in its entirety.
 Only the individual changes was saved as a patches.
 The patch for this revision is encoded as `-4@1`.
-See, the decimal value of the ASCII character <code>e</code> is <code>101</code>, and the decimal value for `a` is `97`.
-The difference between 101 and 97 when expressed as `97`-`101` (in the format revision minus original) is `-4`.
+See, the integer value of the ASCII character `e` is <code>101</code>, and the integer value for `a` is `97`.
+The difference between 101 and 97 when expressed as `delta(97,101)` (which calculates last_revision minus original) is `-4`.

-    Patch encoding syntax (expressed in ENBF)

-       patch encoding = integer , "@" ,  integer ;

 # Design